y9v/cities-api/README.md

 If there are several matching citynames for one city, the first one is taken based on the locale priority.

+If there are cities with identical names in the search results, the country name is added to the city.

 **Resourse URL:**

 `/1.0/search/cities`